amrnet/amrnet/docs/source/usage.rst

 **Map**: Use the menu on the right to **select a variable to display per-country summary data** on the world map.
 Prevalence data are pooled weighted estimates of proportion for the selected resistance or genotype.
 Use the **filters on the left** to recalculate summary data for a specific time period and/or subgroup/s (options available vary by pathogen).
 A country must have N≥20 samples (using the current filters) for summary data to be displayed otherwise, it will be coloured grey to indicate insufficient data are available.
+Filters set in this panel apply not only to the map, but to all plots on the page. **Clicking on a country in the map** also functions as a filter, so that subsequent plots reflect data for the selected country only.
+Per-country values displayed in the map can be downloaded by clicking the downward-arrow button from the map panel.

 .. figure:: assets/map.png
    :width: 100%